spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ### WorkerConnector changes

 There are two related changes that you will need to adjust for.
-Previously, the `WorkerConnector.Connect` class would trigger the `HandleWorkerConnectionFailure` callback if the connection failed.

-We've removed this callback, and `WorkerConnector.Connect` will now throw an exception for a failed connection.
+The `WorkerConnector.Connect` class would previously trigger the `HandleWorkerConnectionFailure` callback if the connection failed.
+We've now removed this callback, and `WorkerConnector.Connect` will now throw an exception for a failed connection.

 For example:

 ```csharp
 public class MyWorkerConnector : WorkerConnector